SeisSCOPED/HPS-book/book/chapters/cloud/index.md

 ## Cloud

 Cloud computing refers to a system of rather loosely connected nodes.
-There are many cloud providers, though 3 are on the top list: Amazon Web Services (AWS), Google Cloud Platform (GCP), Microstoft Azure Cloud (Azure).
+There are many cloud providers, though 3 are on the top list: Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure Cloud (Azure).
 Each of these cloud providers offer a free python Hub access.

-Cloud centers are distributed around the world, to enable global fast access to computing resoures.
+Cloud centers are distributed around the world, to enable global fast access to computing resources.
 The centers are called `regions`.

 Usually, storing data on Clouds is the most expensive of geoscience research.
 One would typically find the 1) data storage/archive, then 2) choose the cloud provider.
 For optimal I/O performance, it is recommended to choose the `region` where the data is stored for compute.